Can you combine pensions?

 1. Losing the security of defined benefits

-Defined benefit schemes such as final salary schemes have valuable promises attached to them.
+Defined benefit pensions such as final salary schemes have valuable promises attached to them.
 Essentially, you would be giving up a pension income that will be payable for the rest of your life for one that might run out.
-You must always take regulated financial advice if you are considering this sort of transfer.
+You must always take regulated financial advice if you are considering transferring out of a defined benefit scheme.

 2. Missing out on valuable benefits

-Other pensions may have bonuses, guarantees or even life cover attached to them that would be lost when transferring them to another scheme.
-This is particularly the case with older schemes.
+Other pension schemes may have bonuses, benefits such as guaranteed annuity rates, or even life cover attached to them that would be lost if your transfer your pension to another scheme.
+This is particularly the case with older pensions.

 3. Employer contributions